...

 PROTECTING YOUR WORLD

+Current deck owners know how decks warp, peel and rot even after a few years.
+It doesn’t matter if painting or applying some special deck coating; surfaces have to be power-washed and refinished every couple of seasons to maintain “the look”.
 Not so with two-component polyurethane or polyurea spray coatings.
 While they have to be professionally applied and the initial price may be higher, these become much more cost-effective in no time.
 The key is having the project done right so it lasts for years.
 ArmorThane‘s expert trainer, Jack Anderson, shares what the right way looks like.

 Step 1: Surface Preparation